 Placenta Print

-Print On T-shirt or Fabric
+Print Your Placenta On T-shirt or Fabric

 Alternatively, you could paint your placenta with fabric paint and print it on a T-shirt or other fabric to make your placenta art wearable!
-Or scan your paper print and have a t-shirt company print it like I did for these.
+Or scan your paper print and have a t-shirt company print it as I did for these.

-Make Into Jewelry
+Turn Your Placenta Into Jewelry

 Placenta Encapsulation

+The most well-known way to use your placenta after birth is placenta encapsulation.
 This is when your placenta is steamed, cut into pieces, and dehydrated.
 Then it is finely ground into a powder and placed in capsules for you to take.
 Many mothers have reported decreased postpartum depression, more energy, reduced fatigue, an increase in milk supply, and much more!

 Eat It